The Winter King (TV series): Development

-On 22 April 2022, Sony Pictures Television announced that their recently acquired production company Bad Wolf were adapting The Winter King, the first book in Bernard Cornwell's Warlord Trilogy, into a 10-part series for British television.
-The series was developed for television by Kate Brooke and Ed Whitmore, premiering in 2023 on ITVX, the upcoming streaming platform from U.K. broadcaster ITV.
-Other writers include Nessah Muthy.
-Lachlan Mackinnon and Catrin Lewis Defis is producing.
-American cable network MGM+ was at one point adapting The Warlord Trilogy with Bad Wolf but is no longer involved.
-Otto Bathurst will be the lead director, with additional episodes directed by Farren Blackburn.
+The series first entered early development in January 2020.
+On 22 April 2022, Sony Pictures Television announced that their recently acquired production company Bad Wolf were adapting The Winter King, the first book in Bernard Cornwell's Warlord Trilogy, into a 10-part series.
+The series was developed for television by Kate Brooke and Ed Whitmore for MGM+ and ITVX.
+Otto Bathurst serves as the lead director, with additional episodes directed by Farren Blackburn.
+Lachlan Mackinnon and Catrin Lewis Defis serve as producers.

+In September 2024, the series was cancelled after one season.

 Filming

-Aske Alexander Foss served as lead Director of Photography shooting blocks 1 & 3, with Stephan Pehrsson shooting block 2.

 The series was filmed in Wales and the West Country in the second half of 2022.
 In July 2022, the Tropiquaria Zoo in Watchet, Somerset was used as a base for filming within a 5 mile radius of the Watchet wildlife park and aquarium.
 A set was built next to a former Wye Valley quarry near Chepstow, Monmouthshire, Wales.

-This drama was also filmed in Bristol on a temporary film set with a fortified encampment at Patchway Studios off Highwood Road in Patchway Trading Estate.
+This series was also filmed in Bristol on a temporary film set with a fortified encampment at Patchway Studios off Highwood Road in Patchway Trading Estate.
 The set was mainly a ‘rocky canyon’ structure made up of prefabricated polyurethane foam panels on scaffolding.
 The filming operation varied between 70 and 150 cast and crew across 70 days between July 2022 and January 2023.
 The series is supported by The Bristol Film Office.

 On 15 September 2022, filming took place in Wiltshire and near Bradford on Avon in South West England.
 Local Bristol media reported on 30 September that parts of the Blaise Castle Estate in Henbury had been cordoned off as a filming location for this television drama.
 A specific area of Blaise Castle grounds were transformed into a village with sets being built.
 On 11 October 2022, the filming moved to the Brabazon Hangars/Filton Airfield north of Bristol.

+Release

+The series premiered on MGM+ in the United States on 20 August 2023 and on ITVX in the United Kingdom on 21 December 2023.